slime-hatena/template/CONTRIBUTING.md

 ## Pull requests

 Pull requests are always welcome.
-When your code is pulled in, it will be covered by the MIT license.
+When your code is pulled in, it will be covered by [LICENSE](./../../LICENSE).
+Also, the [CODEOWNERS](./../../CODEOWNERS) has the right to change this license.
+If there are no serious problems, license is no change to be made.

 The changelog will be generated using the title of the pull request.
 Keep the following in mind.